-This is also an example of biology in action:
+This also is an example of biology in action:

 Metabolism is a series of life-sustaining biochemical reactions performed in all organisms, even our tiny microbes.
-From humans to bacteria, metabolism is our way of converting food or fuel into energy to function, grow, and survive.
+From humans to bacteria, metabolism is our way of converting food into energy to function, grow, and survive.

 Surfactants are used everywhere, from everyday detergents to agricultural adjuvants.
 They have many uses but are perhaps best known as the substances that enable dirt and grime to be washed away by water.